Trump could get big 'bonus' shares in new social media firm

 Trump is listed as chairman of TMTG.

-The prospectus acknowledges the “controversial nature” of a business being associated with Trump and his family.
+The document acknowledges the “controversial nature” of a business being associated with Trump and his family.

 And it says it is taking steps in case Trump should run for president again.
 It said the new company is structuring Trump’s “ownership and position” in a way that eliminates the need for disruptive changes should Trump decide to run for public office or be convicted of a felony criminal offense.

-Note: This story has been corrected to show that the regulatory document was not “prospectus” but a “filing.”